-Expand your professional networks and strengthen your research, professional and transferable skills through a graduate research internship.
+Expand your professional networks and strengthen your research and transferable skills through a research internship.

-A graduate research internship is defined as a position with a research end-user where a graduate researcher undertakes research and development (R&D) activity that relates to their area of study.
-Internships can be undertaken at any stage during candidature, including post-submission.
+A research internship is defined as a position with a research end-user (an organisation external to academia), where a graduate researcher engages in research and development (R&D) activities broadly related to their degree.

 Source your own